sea-kg/ctf01d/README.md

 $ ./ctf01d-assistent.py start
 ```

-After this success you can look:
+After this command has run successfully, you can look for:
     * Scoreboard - http://localhost:8080
     * team1 - service1_py : `nc 10.10.11.1 4101`
     * team2 - service1_py : `nc 10.10.12.1 4101`